The Data Room

 Auctions that closed with zero bids

 Not everything gets love.
-62 auctions closed without a single bid — often overpriced concert seats or niche events.
+105 auctions closed without a single bid — and in every one of them, the opening bid would have won.

 Competition